 Clark Kerr Award

-The Berkeley Division of the Academic Senate has announced that Dr. Marye Anne Fox of the University of California, San Diego (UCSD), will receive its 2014 Clark Kerr Award for Distinguished Leadership in Higher Education.
-The award was created in 1968 as a tribute to the leadership and legacy of President Emeritus Kerr.
-It recognizes an individual who has made an extraordinary and distinguished contribution to the advancement of higher education.
-The award will be presented at a private ceremony on the Berkeley campus in March.
+The Berkeley Division of the Academic Senate has announced that Dr. Hanna Holborn Gray, President Emerita and Harry Pratt Judson Distinguished Service Professor Emerita of History at the University of Chicago, will receive the 2015 Clark Kerr Award for Distinguished Leadership in Higher Education.
+The award will be presented at a private ceremony on the Berkeley campus in May.